Place Vendôme: After the Paris Commune

-After the suppression of the Paris Commune by Adolphe Thiers, the decision was made to rebuild the column with the statue of Napoléon restored at its apex.
+After the suppression of the Paris Commune by Adolphe Thiers, the decision was made to rebuild the column with the statue of Napoleon restored at its apex.
 For his role in the Commune, Courbet was condemned to pay the costs of rebuilding the monument, estimated at 323,000 francs, in yearly installments of 10,000 francs.
 Unable to pay, Courbet went into self-imposed exile in Switzerland, the French government seized and sold the artist's paintings for a minor amount, and Courbet died in exile in December 1877.
 In 1874 meanwhile, the column was re-erected at the center of the Place Vendôme with a copy of the original statue on top.
 An inner staircase leading to the top is no longer open to the public.

 Features

 At the centre of the square's long sides, Hardouin-Mansart's range of Corinthian pilasters breaks forward under a pediment, to create palace-like fronts.
 The arcading of the formally rusticated ground floors does not provide an arcaded passageway as at the Place des Vosges.
 The architectural linking of the windows from one floor to the next, and the increasing arch of their windowheads, provide an upward spring to the horizontals formed by ranks of windows.
 Originally the square was accessible by a single street and preserved an aristocratic quiet, except when the annual fair was held there.
-Then Napoléon opened the Rue de la Paix, and the 19th century filled the Place Vendôme with traffic.
+Then Napoleon opened the Rue de la Paix, and the 19th century filled the Place Vendôme with traffic.
 It was only after the opening in 1875 of the Palais Garnier on the other side of the Rue de la Paix that the centre of the Parisian fashionable life started gravitating around the Rue de la Paix and the Place Vendôme.